venkattplethora/MachineLearning/Readme.md

-Machine Learning notes and exercises.
+Machine Learning notes and exercises from books and tutorials.